Bentroen/GMPython/README.md

 Download the extension [here](https://github.com/Bentroen/pygml/releases/latest).
 Drag and drop the file into your GameMaker project.

-> Due to its extensive use of structs, **pygml requires GameMaker 2.3+** (2.3.2 or later is recommended due to a [bug](https://forum.yoyogames.com/index.php?threads/issues-saving-undefined-struct-variables-to-json-solved.85143/) in JSON conversion in prior versions).
+> Due to its extensive use of structs, **GMPython requires GameMaker 2.3+** (2.3.2 or later is recommended due to a [bug](https://forum.yoyogames.com/index.php?threads/issues-saving-undefined-struct-variables-to-json-solved.85143/) in JSON conversion in prior versions).
 >
 > Currently, downloads are only provided for Windows, although there are no Windows-specific dependencies preventing it from working on Mac/Linux.
 >